 - Pieta House: Freephone 1800 247 247 or Text HELP to 5144

-The service is confidential and operates within the terms of confidentiality as laid down by the PCHEI (Psychological Counsellors in Higher Education Ireland) ‘Code of Ethics and Practice’.
-This means that nothing you talk about is disclosed to anyone outside of the service/supervision process without your expressed permission, except in exceptional circumstances regarding safety/at risk situations such as suicidal intent, declared risk to a third party, and the disclosure of on-going or past child abuse, or if records are subpoenaed by law.
-If any child protection issues arise, such as ongoing or past abuse, and the alleged abuser is identifiable, we must pass this information on to Tusla, the child protection agency.
+The counselling service operates within the terms of confidentiality as laid down by accredited professional associations (IACP, IAHIP, ICP).
+This means that nothing you talk about is disclosed to anyone outside of the service/supervision process without your expressed permission, except in exceptional circumstances regarding safety/at risk situations, the disclosure of on-going or past child abuse, or if records are subpoenaed by law.

 Guidelines for Online and Telephone Counselling